causal3900/causal3900.github.io/docs/04_dags.md

 ## Sufficient adjustment sets

-> Sep 21.
-After class, read [Hernán and Robins 2020](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/) 7.1--7.4.
+> Sep 21. [**Slides.**](assets/slides/4-3_sufficient_adj.pdf) After class, read [Hernán and Robins 2020](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/) 7.1--7.4.

+When marginal exchangeability does not hold, we may be able to condition on some set of variables $\vec{L}$ so that conditional exchangeability holds.
+We can accomplish this by blocking all non-causal paths between $A$ and $Y$.
+A set that does that is called a sufficient adjustment set.
+To find a sufficient adjustment set, we will use the backdoor criterion:

+1. The set $L$ blocks all backdoor paths
+2. The set $L$ does not contain any descendants of $A$